Keyboard shortcuts

 Connections

-<connection> draws an elbowed connector between items, groups, rectangles, or ports.
+<connection> draws an elbowed connector between items, AWS groups, rectangles, ports, or identified child frames in a <frames> document.

 Connections must be direct children of <frame> or inside a frame-level <connections> block.